John-Abbott-College/1P6-Notes/Markdown/03_Computer_Algorithms.md

 w = 1111
 ```

-This is the new "dictionary" created with huffman codes and based on the frequencies of characters in the document.
+This is the new "dictionary" created with Huffman codes and based on the frequencies of characters in the document.

 High frequency characters are given low number of bits.
-Also notice that low frequency characters are given a lot of bits.
+Also notice that low frequency characters are given a lot of bits

+**Step 8:** Using the dictionary, create the compressed "file" that represents the original file.

 So the text: